RedTint/my-mac-setup-instructions/README.md

-# Setting Up My Mac (as of 2023, Apr 16) - MacBook Pro M1 / 1TB
+# Setting Up My Mac (as of 2026, Jan 14) - MacBook Max M4
 Below is the basic setup requirements for my MAC to get it ready for development.

 ## Mac Configuration